Snakes And Their Tongues: 10 Different Styles

 Tongue: violet with a black tip.

-Pacific rattlesnakes are also recognisable by a black stripe starting behind their eye.
-Their rattle has up to 11 segments, and is a standard colour for the family: yellow-beige.
-Their eyes are orange, with a vicious vertical pupil, although it’s perfectly possible that they just wish to be friends with voles and mice and are sick of their evil appearance excluding them.
-This species also inhabits British Columbia, Canada.
+Pacific rattlesnakes are also recognisable by a black stripe starting just behind their eye.
+The rattle has up to 11 segments, and is a standard colour for the group: yellow-beige.
+Their eyes are orange, with a vicious vertical pupil, although it’s perfectly possible that they just wish to be friends with voles and mice instead, and are sick of their evil appearance excluding them.
+This species also inhabits British Columbia, southwest Canada.

-Other family members: the red diamond rattlesnake of southern California has a purely black tongue.
-The timber rattlesnake of the east has also taken the oily black route.
+Close relatives: the red diamond rattlesnake of southern California has a purely black tongue.
+The timber rattlesnake of the eastern US has also taken the oily black route.

 9 Japanese four-lined ratsnake